silverorange/qa-exercise/README.md

 ### (C) Unit Testing

 - The application has some simple validation functions in `src/validations`.
-- Using the built-in test framework, add unit tests for these functions.
+- Using the built-in Jest testing framework, add unit tests for these functions.
 - See `src/components/Form.js` for an example of how to import and use the validation functions.
+- See `src/App.test.js` for an example of how to create a test case in the Jest framework.
+- You can run tests with `yarn test`

 ## Running the Application